faranalytics/port_agent/README.md

 ```
 ## Notes

-### BroadcastChannels
+### Support for BroadcastChannels.
 Port Agent supports one to one communication over a `MessagePort`.  `BroadcastChannel`s are not presently supported.

-### Support for Other Communication Systems
+### Support for other communication channels.
-Port Agent is focused on supporting communication over `MessagePort`s.
-Port Agent will not support communication over other communication systems e.g., `Socket`s, `Cluster` IPC messages.
+Port Agent is focused on communication over `MessagePort`s.
+Port Agent will not support communication over other communication channels e.g., `Socket`s, IPC, etc.